About Emily

 headshot most recent adjusted

 Emily Lapolice is a Licensed Independent Clinical Social Worker (LICSW), Trauma Center Trauma Sensitive Yoga Facilitator (TCTSY-F), author, educator, and faculty member at the Center for Trauma and Embodiment at JRI.
-She has been a psychotherapist for nearly 2 decades, specializing in complex trauma, perinatal mental health, and embodiment practices.
+She has been a psychotherapist for over 20 years, specializing in complex and intergenerational trauma, perinatal mental health, and evidence and culture-based embodiment practices.

-She is also a mother to two young boys, and lives on the traditional unceded lands of the Pawtucket Tribe of the Massuchett Peoples in what is now known as Arlington, Massachusetts, where she maintains a small private practice.
+Emily is also a mother to two young boys, and lives on the traditional unceded lands of the Pawtucket Tribe of the Massachusett Peoples in what is now known as Arlington, Massachusetts, where she maintains a small private practice.